-This is the first year that Texecom has qualified for reporting under the Modern Slavery Act.
-Texecom has complied with Halma's Modern Slavery Act policy and all members of the Board have undertaken online modern slavery act compliance training.
+This is the first year that HWM has qualified for reporting under the Modern Slavery Act.
+HWM has complied with Halma's Modern Slavery Act policy and all senior management and those involved in supply chain have undertaken Halma's Modern Slavery Act compliance training.
+Staff have re-signed the Halma Code of Conduct, confirming their understanding and commitment to the policy.
 The findings from STOP THE TRAFFIK's risk mapping will help to identify any high-risk suppliers and prioritise mitigation activities.

-5. Medicel
+6. Medicel

-This is the first year that Medicel has qualified for reporting under the Modern Slavery Act.
-Medicel has updated its supplier quality agreement by adding a provision which requires suppliers to comply with the Modern Slavery Act.
-In addition to the quality agreement, Medicel has issued an updated Supplier Labour Standard Assurance Questionnaire to all its suppliers.
-This questionnaire asks questions such as the number of migrants they employ, if there is a worker's representative and the steps that have been taken to mitigate risk - such as labour standards policies and informing staff of their rights.
+Medicel's supplier quality agreement includes a provision that requires suppliers to comply with the Modern Slavery Act.
+In addition, Medicel uses a Supplier Labour Standard Assurance Questionnaire that requires suppliers to provide due diligence information such as the number of migrants they employ, if there is a workers' representative and a summary of the steps that have been taken to mitigate risk, such as labour standards policies and informing staff of their rights.
 Every new or existing supplier based in a country with a perceived high prevalence of modern slavery is being audited.
+The Medicel board and relevant employees have undertaken Halma's Modern Slavery Act compliance training.